 FAFSA and CSS Profile

 There are two applications for financial aid.
-The Free Application for Federal Student Aid (FAFSA) is the form required for federal financial aid, including loans, work study, and Pell Grants.
+The Free Application for Federal Student Aid (FAFSA) is the form required to apply for federal financial aid, including loans, work study, and Pell Grants.
 FAFSA is also used by many colleges to determine eligibility for need-based aid from the institution.
-In addition states and even scholarships may use it to allocated money.
+In addition, some states and outside scholarships may use it to allocate funds.

-FAFSA is free to submit and uses prior-prior income information, meaning that aid for the 2024-25 academic year is based on income from 2022.
-FAFSA underwent a major revision including a new application format for the 2024-25 application, so make sure you use the most up to date guides when filling it out.
+FAFSA is free to submit and uses prior-prior income information, meaning that aid for the 2026-27 college academic year is based on income from 2024.
+FAFSA had a major revision including a new application format for the 2024-25 application, so make sure you use the most up to date guides when filling it out.

 CSS Profile is an additional financial aid application typically used by colleges with large endowments that offer significant need-based financial aid.
 There is a fee for submitting this application and it uses its own formula for determining eligibility.
 It probes deeper into a family’s financial situation, but is still worth filling out if you want need-based aid from colleges that use CSS Profile.